 - Labor.
 The people who work for a living.
 The value of labor depends on workers' education, skills, and motivation.
 The reward or income for labor is wages.
 The United States has a large, skilled, and mobile labor force that responds quickly to changing business needs.
 But it faces increasing competitive labor from other countries.
 They provide similarly-skilled workers at a lower price.
-This is why American jobs are being outsourced.
+It's one reason why American jobs are outsourced.

 - Capital Goods.
 Man-made objects, such as machinery and equipment, which are used in production.
 The income derived from capital goods is interest.
 Silicon Valley is home to 2,000 tech companies, the densest concentration in the world.
 This proximity to suppliers, customers, and cutting-edge research gives them a competitive advantage.

 - Natural Resources.
 The raw goods and materials used by labor to create supply.
 The United States has a unique combination of easily accessible land and water.
 It has a moderate climate, miles of coastline, and lots of oil.
 The income from this is rent.

 - Entrepreneurship.
 The drive of business owners to produce and innovate.
 The income from this is profits.
 America's reliance on capitalism and a market economy supports a high level of entrepreneurship.

-Financial capital, such as money and credit, is not a factor of production.
-Instead, it's used to buy the factors of production.
-In other words, it isn't itself a component of anything produced.
-But the ease of obtaining financial capital, whether through stocks, bonds, or loans, plays a critical role in supply.
+Financial capital is used to buy the factors of production.
+In other words, financial capital isn't itself a component of anything produced.
+The ease of obtaining financial capital, whether through stocks, bonds, or loans, plays a critical role in supply.
 One of the reasons the U.S. economy is so powerful is the ease of obtaining financial capital.

 Aggregate Supply Curve